 Additionally, CampDoc sends out periodic reminder emails for incomplete health information.
 These notifications come from campdoc.com, so please add this to your safe sender list to avoid accidental delivery to junk and spam folders.
 We don’t want you to miss important notices about Camp Star!

+Please note that CampDoc supports the current and previous major releases of Chrome, Firefox, Microsoft Edge, and Safari which provide improved security and performance for health information.
 For additional assistance, you can navigate to support.campdoc.com or contact our Support Team at email@example.com or 734-636-1000.

 We are excited to continually improve, building safer, more productive and more efficient systems to create the best experience for you and your family!